Running Processing Algorithms via Python (QGIS3)¶

 root = QgsProject.instance().layerTreeRoot() for layer in root.children(): print(layer.name())![]()

-Once the processing finishes, right-click on the
+Once the processing finishes, a new layer

-layer and select Open Attribute Table.
+will be added to canvas, right-click on the layer and select Open Attribute Table.

 You will see 12 new columns added to the table with custom prefixes and mean precipitation values extracted from the raster layers.